 Can a 8 ohm speaker damage 6 ohm amp?

-speaker amplifier has an output impedance of 4, 6, 8 or even 16 ohms.
+All the questioners think with a great determination that the speaker amplifier must have a large output impedance of 4, 6, 8, or even 16 ohms.

 The output jacks of a power amplifier